 Quantitative

 Uses an array of approaches relying on numerical measurements (e.g., counting of things, website statistics, environmental quality monitoring data, close-ended survey items) that seek to confirm assumptions and understandings about people and their social experiences.
-Allows evaluators to test assumptions and establish casual relationships.
+Allows evaluators to test assumptions and establish causal relationships.

 Explore the Other Values